Donmclean/riko/README.md

 //output location for all of your src files after a production build config.destDir                  = baseDir+"/dist";

+//location for all for temp files to be stored on production build (this will be automatically deleted) config.tempDir                  = baseDir+"/temp";

 //port your wish to serve your files on in dev mode config.EXPRESS_PORT             = 3000;